 Profile

-Kate is a highly regarded criminal advocate specialising in crime and public inquiries.
+Kate is an extremely able and highly regarded advocate specialising in crime and public inquiries.
 She has extensive experience in all areas of serious crime including murder and terrorism, both at first instance and in the appellate courts.
 Her engaging manner makes her an effective advocate and popular with clients.
-She is known for her strong intellect and ability to handle complex cases.
+She is known for her strong intellect, strategic awareness and charming client care.

 Kate’s practice blends sensitive and difficult criminal cases with heavyweight public inquiry work including the Undercover Policing Inquiry, the Independent Inquiry relating to Afghanistan and the Covid-19 Inquiry.
 She has experience both as inquiry counsel and representing core participants, with particular expertise in the complex operation of a public inquiry’s power to restrict material.

-As a former Treasury Counsel monitoree and a Level 4 Advocate on the Panel List in Serious Crime, Fraud, Counter Terrorism and POCA, Kate is experienced in prosecuting substantial, high-profile criminal cases.
+With a background as a Treasury Counsel monitoree and a Level 4 Advocate on the Panel List in Serious Crime, Fraud, Counter Terrorism and POCA, Kate is experienced in prosecuting substantial and sensitive, high-profile criminal cases.

 Expertise